I. PLAYER ELIGIBILITY

 1. Standard FIFA procedures (yellow card).

-2. A player receiving a yellow card must sit out until the next substitution break.
+2. Any player who receives a yellow must sit out for 3 minutes

 3. Second caution results in send off from match (equivalent to red card).
 No substitutions for sent off player allowed, team plays short for remainder of game.
 (See comments under IV.
 B. 1 & 2)